SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 1. Check your configuration is valid using `sudo nginx -t`.
 If no errors are reported, then reload using `sudo nginx -s reload`.

-1. Check that your spec files are correctly published and available on the Internet - see [troubleshooting tips](#troubleshooting).
+1. Check your files are served correctly and Android autoverify is working - see [troubleshooting tips](#troubleshooting).

 ---